 They’re all SO GOOD!

 Maple syrup to sweeten an iced latte: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
+Look at that!
 Now you’ve made an iced maple latte!

 Simple syrup to sweeten an iced latte: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
 When the liquid is cool, it’s a basic syrup to sweeten your coffee with.
 This is known at Starbucks as the “classic syrup.”